Frequently Asked Questions

 It can be quite difficult to join a tour after it has begun.
 It is usually possible to leave a tour early, however you will be responsible for your own arrangements from the moment you decide to leave the tour.
 You would also be responsible for all costs associated with joining a tour late or leaving one early.
 If you feel this may be necessary please contact us before you go on your trip.

 We strongly recommend bringing to Cuba, a backpack or duffel bag, or a small travel case with wheels.
 Keep in mind that you will normally have to carry your own luggage on and off buses and along cobblestone streets.
-If you need to leave some luggage in Havana, this will be possible and you can ask the tour leader to help you arrange this.
+If you need to leave some luggage in Havana, this will be possible and you can ask the tour guide to help you arrange this.
 See also our page about what to take on the tour.

 It's important that you receive the most accurate and up-to-date travel health information for the region you will be visiting.
 The only person qualified to provide you with this advice is your family physician or a specialist from a Travel Health clinic.
 Our traveller's resources page does provide links to a number of websites that contain excellent background information related to travel health issues.
 Nevertheless these websites are no substitute for a personal consultation with a qualified medical professional.

 Tips are not included in the tour price and tipping is entirely at your discretion.
 Click here for some further suggestions. .